spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 The information that specifies exactly _which_ client should be granted permission is passed into the function in the `clientAttributeSet` parameter.
 If you'd like to read more on where this information comes from you can read about the [entity lifecycle](fix).<%(/Expandable)%>

-<%(#Expandable title="Can I rename my worker types?")%>Yes, worker types are customizable.
+<%(#Expandable title="Can I rename my worker types?")%>Yes, worker types are customizable, but we don't recommend it.

 As is typical for GDK projects, the FPS starter project uses `UnityGameLogic` for server-side workers, and `UnityClient` for client-side workers.
 To find out more about renaming worker types you can read about [build configuration](fix)<%(/Expandable)%>

+<%(#Expandable title="Can I specify more than one worker type to have write-access to a single component?")%>Yes, you are not restricted to just one worker type being granted write-access, but it's something to be careful of.

+To find out about how to do this, read up about [worker attribute sets](fix)
+<%(/Expandable)%>

 ### Adding entities to the world